aarushigupta/TwitterProject/README.md

      ```sh
     $ pip install -r requirements.txt
     ```
-6. To open the jupyter notebooks run the following command.
+6. Execute the following command and copy the twitter api-keys to keys.py file
      ```sh
+    $ cp keys.py.sample keys.py
+    ```
+7. To open the jupyter notebooks run the following command.
+    ```sh
     $ jupyter notebooks
     ```
-7. If you are done working in the virtual environment for the moment, you can deactivate it:
+8. If you are done working in the virtual environment for the moment, you can deactivate it:
     ```sh
     $ deactivate
     ```